Măgurele

 Măgurele is a town situated in the southwestern part of Ilfov County, Muntenia, Romania.
-It has a population of 11,000 and hosts several research institutes.
+It has a population of 14,414 as of 2021 and hosts several research institutes.

+In 2024, new buses were donated from the Voluntari district.
+It is rapidly developing.
+Examples include investment into education in Vârteju, construction of a new water supply and sewage collection network in Măgurele, and 85 households in Aluniș, connected to the water and sewage network.

 Research institutes

-Although a small town, Magurele hosts 9 different research institutes, on the naukograd model:
+Although a small town, Măgurele hosts 9 different research institutes, on the naukograd model: